joshlafronz32/Projects/README.md

 - G-League Hot Streaks (2023-24): Highlighting the turnarounds by several G-League players whom I followed in college.
 - Hype & Humility: A scouting report covering Virginia Tech freshman Neoklis Avdalas, looking at the highs, lows, reasons for optimism, and future concerns.
 - It's Been Long Enough: Making the case for Larry Foust's Hall of Fame enshrinement.
-- Meet Ivan Johnson: A fun one!
-A brief piece highlighting former Atlanta Hawk and nonchalant tough guy Ivan Johnson.
 - New Faces, Slumping Aces: Diagnosing the problems the 2025 Aces are experiencing (as of Aug.
 7, 2025).
 - No Such Thing as Free: Diving into the weeds of Russell Westbrook's free throw decline, using statistical tests and website scraping to build a dataset.
 - O'Neal v.
 The Hack-a-Shaq: Adding more context to Shaq's free throw woes and evaluating his claim that he made them in clutch situations.